![]() |

 Aitrus sat up, shaking his head, but the darkness kept coming back.
 Ti'ana is to blame.
 My darling wife, Ti'ana. (p.525)

-I feel the need to say here that what I think is actually going on in this passage is that Miller and Wingrove are attempting to tie up a plot point from the earlier book that had been deliberately left hanging.
+I feel the need to say here that what I think is actually going on in this passage is that Miller and Wingrove are attempting to tie up a plot point from the earlier novel that had been deliberately left hanging.
 In The Book of Atrus, Aitrus and Anna's now adult son, Gehn, at one point gloatingly mentions to his own son (the Atrus of that novel's title), that the grandmother whom this boy loves is in fact the mythic Ti'ana whom Anna herself has always claimed was personally responsible for the destruction of the D'ni city.
 That novel's Atrus responds to this revelation with horror, and only reconnects with his grandmother much later in the book after he has realized that this history may have been more complicated than he knew.
+What I suspect is going on here is that Miller and Wingrove are attempting to construct a scenario which explains why many decades in the future, a now elderly Anna might look back on these events and blame herself for Veovis's actions.

-However, while this passage does resolve that mystery from the first book, it does so in a way that feels inconsistent with the story we have just read.
+However while this passage does resolve that mystery from the first book, it does so in a way that feels inconsistent with the story we have just read.
 At this point in the novel we have been following the events leading to the inevitable fall of D'ni for over 500 pages, and so there are many characters who it could be argued are responsible for what has just transpired.
 Yet in the end the one person whom Aitrus declares to be irrefutably culpable for the destruction of the D'ni city is also the only person who has arguably had nothing to do with it.
 Anna did not release a toxic bioweapon into the D'ni cavern, or manipulate Aitrus and Veovis into turning on one another.
 It's not even the case that she ignored the bigotry that clearly permeates D'ni culture--allowing (as could perhaps be argued was the case with Aitrus) for this bigotry to fester until it was too late.

 If anything, Anna is the one character in this book who exposed this bigotry for what it was, revealing to the D'ni authorities the ways in which their utopian underground society fell short of its ideals.
-Yet despite all of this, it is Anna whom Aitrus ultimately blames for the fall of D'ni, rather than any of the many people who are clearly far more culpable.
+For this reason, while it is possible that Anna might years later mistakenly blame herself for the part she inadvertently played in Veovis's actions (convincing the D'ni council to forego Veovis's execution, and thereby unknowingly facilitating his future attack), it's hard to find a reason why Aitrus of all people would arrive at this conclusion.

 Some thoughts on the (other) ending